Key Points:

 Exterior Speakeasy Entrance (The fun option)

-To gain entry, guests will leverage a nondescript staircase on the back corner of the building.
+The entrance to the speakeasy is at the bottom of a nondescript staircase on the back corner of the building.

 Artifacts on display include “Flapper” clothing typical in the 1920s, frozen eggs produced by Budweiser during prohibition, and a Johnny Walker bottle recovered from the wreckage of the “Lizzy D”.